-For Teachers to leave with a greater understanding of yogic philosophy and how to bring it to life, specifically related to the sutras and chakra energy system.
-Teachers will leave with a greater understanding of how to teach advanced pranayama techniques and meditation practices.
+For teachers to leave with a greater understanding of yogic philosophy and how to bring it to life, specifically related to the sutras and chakra energy system.
+Teachers will gain a greater understanding of how to teach advanced pranayama techniques and meditation practices.
 Teachers will learn how to safely get people into advanced poses should this be right for the specific student*.

 Patanjali Yoga Sutras – Sri Swami Satchitanadna